ch3ryllam/show-attend-tell/README.md

 Run each cell sequentially.
 The notebook:
 - preprocesses Flickr8k,
 - extracts VGG-19 and ResNet-50 features,
-- trains soft and hard attention models,
+- trains soft and hard attention models, and
-- saves checkpoints to `checkpoints/`,
+- saves checkpoints to `checkpoints/`.
-- and generates attention visualizations.

 Training was performed on Google Colab using a T4 GPU.
 Each model took approximately **3 hours** to train.

 Our checkpoints can be downloaded here: <https://drive.google.com/drive/folders/1jysQ4KbFIjmHAUBnZJxiC9zjB99msKLI?usp=sharing>.
 Downloaded checkpoints should be placed under:```checkpoints/```